 In the Tall City, the Sky’s the Limit!

-Anchoring the Tall City, Midland's downtown is home to the most impressive skylines in West Texas along with our central business district, Centennial Park, the Bush Convention Center, Hotel Santa Rita, the Tapestry Hotel and much more.
+Anchoring the Tall City, Midland's downtown is home to the most impressive skylines in West Texas along with our central business district, Centennial Park, the Bush Convention Center, the Omni Midland Hotel, the Tapestry Hotel, and much more.

 Downtown Midland has been a long-time favorite of both Midlanders and visitors as the destination for both work and play.
 Community favorites such as the Yucca Theater and Centennial Park accompany the impressive Bush Convention Center and a large (and growing) list of locally owned and operated businesses.
-Hotel Santa Rita and the Tapestry Hotel will soon join this booming area offering more than just a place to rest your head.
+The Omni Midland Hotel and the Tapestry Hotel will soon join this booming area offering more than just a place to rest your head.

 Midland Development Corporation and Downtown Midland